 When Julianna was junior high school age, I was very pregnant with my seventh child, and having a very hard time of it, since I was in my forties.
 Life was nearly at a standstill for me, and I worried that Julianna wasn’t getting what she needed in homeschool.
 I decided it was time for her to take a class or two at public school—just something to augment homeschool and to give her a reason to get up and get dressed and get going when Mom was always lying on the couch!

 So I drove over to our local junior high school, waddled through the big glass entrance doors and down the hallway in search of the office.
 Just at that moment, the last bell rang and out of the classroom doors exploded a mob of students.
-Around the school-417612_1280corner of the hallway they poured, right into me.
+Around the corner of the hallway they poured, right into me.
 I was moving slowly, naturally, and was blocking their pathway to the exit doors.
 The fastest youth encountered me first and spurt out a series of vile 4 letter words in my direction.
 He had on a black t-shirt with a skeleton on the front and black and orange striped hair.
 I was stunned!
 My heart started to palpitate, and I felt afraid.
 Here I was, with 6 children of my own (one the same age of this boy) and I felt afraid of him!
 As I continued down the hallway, the locker doors began to be flung open as students grabbed their books for that night’s homework.
 I was shocked to see that many of the lockers had nearly nude pictures taped inside.
 This was at a junior high school in an conservative community.
 I am a Christian woman, a mother, a child of God.
 My spirit wretched!

 That nasty little experience gave me a feel for junior high school.
 Yes, there are wonderful students there with good standards.
 There are dedicated teachers there also.
 But, then, there is that other influence, and at this very impressionable age of bodies changing and adulthood on the horizon, I was certain that I did not want that influence in my daughter’s daily life.